ec-europa/europa-component-library/framework/components/ecl-footers/README.md

 There can be no overlap with other links in the corporate footer.

 - identification of the site name
-- information on how to connect to social platforms of the improved site
+- information on how to connect to social platforms
 - contact
 - other relevant information